irfan798/head-pulse-track/README.md

 python main.py --face_detector face_shape
 ```

-If you want to use video file instead
+If you want to use video file instead:
 ```
 python main.py -f path
 ```